AdnanKhan45/interactive_3d/README.md

 ✅ Update default zoom.

 ✅ Extract data from interactions and use it in your flutter app.

+✅ Update Visibility of different parts of Model.

 ## Generate IBL & Skybox